Ruter's guidelines for ethical conduct

 No one shall be involved in cases or make decisions in situations where they are partial or could be disqualified.
 An employee is disqualified when he or she is a party to a case, is related to or married/cohabiting with someone who is a party to a case or holds a leading position in an enterprise that is a party to the case.
 Furthermore, an employee will be disqualified when special circumstances exist that are likely to undermine confidence in the employee's impartiality.
 An employee is disqualified to make a decision when his or her superior is disqualified.
 The individual employee must assess his/her own impartiality and has a duty to notify his or her superior of his/her own disqualification, so the employee can be relieved of further work on the case.

-Ruter's employees shall not receive gifts, commissions, services or other benefits in connection with procurements or contracts, or when the performance is suitable for or intended to affect the service in Ruter.
-This also includes favourable conditions related to travel and accommodation.
-Ruter and Ruter's employees shall otherwise not accept gifts in connection with service, with the exception of gifts of limited value or on special occasions.
+Ruter's employees shall not receive illegal or unjustified cash gifts, gifts, commissions, services, or other benefits in connection with acquisitions or contracts, or when the performance is intended to, or capable of influencing, the services in Ruter.
+This also includes favorable conditions related to travel and accommodation.
+Ruter and Ruter's employees shall not otherwise receive gifts in connection with services, except for gifts of modest value or on special occasions.

 All employees are responsible for contributing to a good working environment.
-Ruter values diversity in the workplace and does not allow discrimination against employees, for example based on gender, sexual orientation, age, functional ability, ethnicity and religion.
+Ruter values diversity in the workplace and does not allow discrimination against employees based on for example gender, sexual orientation, age, functional ability, ethnicity and religion.
 Employees shall treat each other, customers, business associates and others with respect and kindness.
-Slander, harassment, bullying or other uncollegial behaviour is not acceptable.
+Slander, harassment, bullying or other non-collegial behaviour is not acceptable.

 Undesirable behaviour